Use Cases and Scenarios: Their Importance, How to Write Them, & More

 Use cases can be described either at an abstract level (known as a business use-case) or at an implementation-specific level (known as a system use case).
 Each of these is described in more detail below:

-- Business Use Case - Also known as an "Abstract-Level Use Case", these use cases are written in a technology-agnostic manner, simply referring to the high-level business process being described (e.g. "book return") and the various external entities (also known as an actor) that take part in the process (e.g. "borrower", "librarian", etc.).
+- Business Use Case - also known as an "Abstract-Level Use Case", these use cases are written in a technology-agnostic manner, simply referring to the high-level business process being described (e.g. "book return") and the various external actors that take part in the process (e.g. "borrower", "librarian", etc.).
 The business use case will define the sequence of actions that the business needs to perform to give a meaningful, observable result to the external entity.

-- System Use Case - Also known as an "Implementation Use Case", these use cases are written at a lower level of detail than the business use case and refer to specific processes that will be carried out by different parts of the system.
-For example a system use case might be "return book when overdue" and would describe the interactions of the various actors (borrower, librarian) with the system in carrying out the end-to-end process.
+- System Use Case - also known as an "Implementation Use Case", these use cases are written at a more granular level of detail than the business use case and refer to specific processes that will be carried out by different parts of the system.
+For example, a system use case might be "return book when overdue".
+It would then describe the interactions of the various actors (borrower, librarian, etc.) with the system in carrying out the end-to-end process.

-Typically you will start by defining the high-level business use-cases, and as the system requirements get defined, they will will be "drilled-down" into one or more lower-level system use cases.
+Typically, you will start by defining the high-level business use cases, and as the system requirements get defined, they will be drilled down into one or more lower-level system use cases.

 One related artifact is the "business scenario" or user story.
-These are similar to use cases in terms of what they seek to accomplish — a description of the how the system will carry out a specified business process to fulfill the stated requirements.
-However unlike a use case which is a step-by-step enumeration of the tasks carried out during a process (with the associated actors), a scenario is much more free-form.
+These are similar to use cases in terms of what they seek to accomplish — a description of how the system will carry out a specified business process to fulfill the stated requirements.
+However, unlike a use case, which is a step-by-step enumeration of the tasks carried out during a process, a scenario is much more free-form.

 Use Case Diagrams

-These are diagrams that can be used to more clearly illustrate the set of use cases that are provided by the functionality in a system.
-The diagrams contain both the external entities that will be using the system (also known as "actors") and the discrete use cases (or goals) that the users will be carrying out.
+In addition to use cases and user stories, diagrams can be used to more clearly illustrate the set of use cases that are provided by the functionality in a system.
+The diagrams contain both the actors that will be using the system and the discrete use cases (or goals) that the users will be carrying out.

-These diagrams are typically represented in the UML modeling language (though other forms do exist) and will help the business analyst convey the relationships between the actors and their business goals and how the design of the system needs to support their different objectives with integrated business processes.
+These diagrams are typically represented in the UML modeling language, though other forms do exist.
+They help the business analyst convey the relationships between the actors and their business goals and how the design of the system needs to support their different objectives with integrated business processes.

 Relationship to Functional and System Requirements

-Use cases are often used as a means of discovering and representing functional and system requirements since they define the interactions and tasks necessary for carrying our specific business objectives.
-However they typically are not a good way of defining non-functional requirements such as technical requirements or system qualities.
+Use cases are often used as a means of discovering and representing functional and system requirements because they define the interactions and tasks necessary for carrying our specific business objectives.
+However, they are typically not a good way of defining non-functional requirements such as technical requirements or system qualities.
 A requirements traceability matrix is used to ensure completeness — namely that all functional requirements are covered by at least one business use case, and that all system requirements are covered by at least one system use case.

 Relationship to Test Cases

-Since you typically need to ensure that there is complete requirements test coverage for a successful quality assurance program, use cases provide a good starting point for the design of test cases that will be used to test that the system meets the specified requirements.
+Typically, you’ll need to ensure that there is complete requirements test coverage for a successful quality assurance program.
+Use cases provide a good starting point for the design of test cases that will be used to test that the system meets the specified requirements.